How to Actually Study for the INBDE: What Moves the Needle

 How long should I study for the INBDE?

-Most domestic dental students study for 4–8 weeks.
-International dentists typically need 3–6 months.
+Most domestic dental students study for 4-8 weeks of dedicated prep.
+International dentists typically need 3-6 months.
 The timeline matters less than the volume of questions you get through.
 Focus on total reps, not total calendar days.

 Should I use Bootcamp, Booster, or something else?